-Number of Meetings of the Board and Attendance in 2019
+Number of Meetings of the Board and Attendance in 2021

-During 2019, the Board held four formal meetings, the audit committee held four formal meetings, the nominating and governance committee held three formal meetings and the compensation committee held five formal meetings.
-Each director then in office attended at least 75% of the meetings of the Board and of the meetings of the Board on which such director served.
+During 2021, the Board held eight formal meetings, the audit committee held six formal meetings, the nominating and governance committee held four formal meetings and the compensation committee held five formal meetings.
+Each director then in office attended at least 75% of the meetings of the Board and of the meetings of the committees of the Board on which such director served.
 We expect each director serving on the Board to regularly attend meetings of the Board and the committees on which such director serves, and to review, prior to meetings, materials distributed in advance for such meetings.
 A director who is unable to attend a meeting is expected to notify the Chairman of the Board or the chairperson of the appropriate committee in advance of such meeting.
 We encourage, but do not require, the directors to attend our annual meetings of stockholders.
-Each of the eight directors then in office attended our 2019 annual meeting of stockholders.
+Seven directors attended our 2021 annual meeting of stockholders.